truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 Where
 * *diskname* is the name of a disk.
-* *number* is the amount of days you want to view temperatures for.
+* *number* is the number of days you want to view temperatures for.

 {{< expand "Command Example" "v" >}}
 ```